-Three Legislative Options
+Four Legislative Options

-1.7 The three options, detailed in paragraphs 1.9 to 1.22 below, outline using a legislative approach to underpin this policy and explore how a duty to have due regard the UNCRC may be applied and with whom that duty should lie.
+1.7 The four options, detailed in paragraphs 1.9 to 1.29 below, outline using a legislative approach to underpin this policy and explore how a duty to have due regard the UNCRC may be applied and with whom that duty should lie.
 In using a legislative vehicle the aim is to ensure that there is legislation that requires consideration of the UNCRC and that a mandatory approach is adopted.

 - 1.8 In considering the proposal for a Measure the Welsh Ministers must ensure that the provisions of the proposed Measure are within the relevant legislative competence of the Assembly.
 In addition the breadth and depth of the duty were key considerations bearing in mind the impact of the duty on the Welsh Assembly Government processes and systems.
-This in turn affects the deliverability of a duty, taking into account who would be involved in the discharge of the duty and the level of expertise required. - 1.9 All three legislative options consider a duty of due regard, as defined in section 1 of the Explanatory Memorandum - Option 2 places that duty on the Welsh Ministers (and the First Minister) in reaching strategic decisions about how to exercise their functions: - Option 3 places that duty on the Welsh Ministers (and the First Minister) in relation to the exercise of only those of their functions that are 'relevant functions' i.e. those set out in a scheme; and - Option 4 places that duty on the Welsh Ministers, the First Minister and devolved bodies in Wales (e.g. delivery agents) in relation to the exercise of all of their functions.
+This in turn affects the deliverability of a duty, taking into account who would be involved in the discharge of the duty and the level of expertise required. - 1.9 All four legislative options consider a duty of due regard, as defined in section 1 of the Explanatory Memorandum - Option 2 places that duty on the Welsh Ministers (and the First Minister) in reaching strategic decisions about how to exercise their functions: - Option 3 places that duty on the Welsh Ministers (and the First Minister) when making decisions about the development of policy and legislation for a two year period; after the end of that period the duty will apply to the exercise of their functions - Option 4 places that duty on the Welsh Ministers (and the First Minister) in relation to the exercise of only those of their functions that are 'relevant functions' i.e. those set out in a scheme; and - Option 5 places that duty on the Welsh Ministers, the First Minister and devolved bodies in Wales (e.g. delivery agents) in relation to the exercise of all of their functions.